 a.
 Hydronic radiant heating and/or cooling syste ems. b.
 Electric radiant systems.
-Part 2: Implement Dedicated Outdoor Air r Systems All Spaces: Mechanically ventilated spaces In spaces where an independent system is used for one of the following requirements: or heating and/or cooli ng, dedicated outdoor air systems meet a.
-The system complies with ASHRAE Design Gu uide For Dedicated Out door Air Systems (2017). b.
-A detailed design review of the proposed system is conducted by an independent, qualified and registered professional mechanical engineer demonstrated not to have a conflict of interest.
-The review addresses therma comfort (dry-bulb temperature, humidity and air velocity, at a minimum) and ventilation rates, as well as overall serviceability and system reliability.
-Reports must demonstrate satisfactory compliance with ventilation standards of Part 1: Ensure Adequate Ventilation in Feature A03: Ventilation Effectiveness.
-T06 Thermal Comfort Monitoring This project is designed to meet the parts selecte d below: Part 1: Monitor Thermal Environment All Spaces: Thermal comfort monitors Projects monitor dry-bulb temperature, relative hoccupied areas within the building, satisfying the • • a.
+Part 2: Implement Dedicated Outdoor Ai r Systems All Spaces: Mechanically ventilated spaces In spaces where an independent system is used for one of the following requirements: or heating and/or coolin ng, dedicated outdoor air systems meet a.
+The system complies with ASHRAE Design G uide For Dedicated Outo door Air Systems (2017). b.
+A detailed design review of the proposed system professional mechanical engineer demonstrated comfort (dry-bulb temperature, humidity and air serviceability and system reliability.
+Reports must standards of Part 1: Ensure Adequate Ventilation in not to have a conflict o velocity, at a minimum) demonstrate satisfactor f interest.
+The review addresses thermal and ventilation rates, as well as overall ry compliance with ventilation T06 Thermal Comfort Monitoring This project is designed to meet the parts selecte d below: Part 1: Monitor Thermal Environment All Spaces: Thermal comfort monitors Projects monitor dry-bulb temperature, relative hoccupied or common spaces within the building, a.
 Measurements are taken in occupied zones a sunlight, air supply/exhausts, mechanical fans, he • b.
-The sensor placement density is minimum on stringent. e per floor or one every y 325 m 2 [3,500 ft 2], whichever is more c.
-Measurements are taken at intervals and heig thts specified in the tabl e below: Parameter Sampling Interval Sampling Height Above the Floor Dry-bulb temperature 10 minutes or less 1.1-1.7 m [3.6-5.6 ft] Relative humidity 10 minutes or less 11-17 m [3 6-5 6 ft]
+The sensor placement density is minimum on stringent. e per floor or one every 325 m 2 [3,500 ft 2], whichever is more c.
+Measurements are taken at intervals and heig hts specified in the tabl e below: Parameter Sampling Interval Sampling Height Above the Floor Dry-bulb temperature 10 minutes or less 1.1-1.7 m [3.6-5.6 ft] Data Carlo and Carlo 10 44.47[7.6. [.6.0]